-We will then continue to the Batswana settlement while observing the changing environment of the Kalahari along the road.
-A short stopover will be made in Batswana settlement where a local dancing youth group of which most are unemployed will be the host showing us few dancing skills and hearing of great voices of this community.
+We will then continue to the Batswana community settlement while observing the changing environment of the Kalahari along the road.
+A short stopover will be made in Batswana community settlement where a local dancing youth group of which most are unemployed will be the host showing us few dancing skills and hearing of great voices of this community.
 Here, you can witness the life of the Batswana communities.
 There is the opportunity to experience an exceptional Batswana traditional dance, combining music, drama and their natural dancing rhythm.
 The village also has local shops, schools and a clinic.
 After this wonderful experience we continue our journey back toward Gobabis en-route to our Bush Camp where guests will be camping for the night.
-Please note that the camping is very basic and the camp is a bush camp and will have a long drop toilet and bush shower
+Please note that the camping is very basic and the camp is a bush camp and will have a toilet and bush shower.

-After that wonderful bush walk cultural experience we will see goodbye to our host to continue our journey back to the capital where guests will be dropped off at their accommodation/International Airport for departures as required.
+After an early morning coffee and breakfast we will pack and say goodbye to our wonderful host and San family.
+We continue our journey back to the capital where guests will be dropped off at their accommodation in Windhoek or International Airport for departures as required.
 Expected arrival time will be between 12h00-13h00.